esphome/esphome-docs/cookbook/lvgl.rst

 Turn off screen when idle
 -------------------------

 LVGL has a notion of screen inactivity, i.e. how long did the user not interact with the screen.
 This can be use to dim the display backlight or turn it off after a moment of inactivity (like a screen saver).
-Touching the screen counts as an activity and resets the inactivity counter.
+Touching the screen counts as an activity and resets the inactivity counter (it's important to use the ``on_release`` trigger).

-You need a full screen ``obj`` on the *top_layer*, above everything else, to catch the first touch before waking up the screen, to make sure you don't click onto something you don't see.
 With a template number you can make the timeout settable by the users.

 .. code-block:: yaml